 Durable & Quality Materials

-Select materials that are long-wearing, durable and easy to maintain such as cabinetry that carries a 25-year manufacturer’s warranty and is equipped with original Blum soft-closing door and drawer hardware.
-They are available in a choice of 18 design/finish door and drawer fronts and provide virtually unlimited customization of cabinetry and interiors.
+Select materials that are long-wearing, durable and easy to maintain such as kitchen cabinets that carry a 25-year manufacturer’s warranty and are equipped with original Blum soft-closing drawer and door hardware.
+They are available in a choice of 20 design/finish door and drawer fronts and provide virtually unlimited customization of cabinetry and interiors.

 Quartz countertops are non-porous, stain and scratch resistant, hygienic, easy to care for and maintain – they do not require constant sealing – and offer colour and pattern consistency.